5 Reasons Why Failure is Actually a Good Thing

 What is Failure?

 The OED definition of failure is “a lack of success”, which I think is so harsh as everyone has their own picture of what success should be.
-The other problem with the word failure is the connotations we have put on it, such as being a let-down, unworthy or useless.
+The other problem with the word failure is the negative connotations we have put on it, such as being a let-down, unworthy or useless.

-I bet like me, there are a hundred things you have failed at – mine include passing my driving test the first time, my AS levels, a business venture with my dad.
-But then again, I have also accomplished so much, and I bet you have too.
 We are not defined by our failures, but rather how they help shape us into a better version of ourselves.
 Many of us get hung up on failure, or even just the thought of failure, and it can be so debilitating that it stops us from trying again and living the life we want to.
-But in fact, I strongly believe that failure is a good thing and that we could all do with a healthy dose of it once in a while.

 How Can We Benefit From Failure?